hartzis/hartzis.me/posts/2014-06-25-angular-ngenter.md

 ---
-layout: post
-title: Angular and ngEnter
+title: "Angular and ngEnter"
-description: "About a great angular directive."
+description: "About a great angular directive"
+date: 2014-06-25 12:00:00 GMT
-tags: [angular, javascript, directive]
+tags: angular, javascript, directive
-comments: false
----
+slug: angular-ngenter
+scripts:
+ - "//gist.github.com/hartzis/c6014b6289fab5e32d06.js"
+...

 I'd like to give a shout out to [Eric Saupe](http://ericsaupe.com/) for creating an amazing directive.
 While I was building [MapTweet.Info](https://github.com/hartzis/MapTweet.Info) I needed something that wasn't JQuery to track when an input was 'submitted' with enter.